-Beijing - The capital of the People's Republic of China, with its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China.
-It has been the heart of politics and society throughout its long history.
-The ancient monuments, stories of days gone by, and the dynamic, modern city Beijing has become today, make it a destination not to be missed.
+Beijing - Beijing is the capital of the People's Republic of China.
+With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
+The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.

-Day 3: Beijing
+Day 3: Beijing Meals: B, L, D

 Walk through Tiananmen Square and into the magnificent Forbidden City.
 Later, soak up the harmonious ambience of the Temple of Heaven.
 Sightseeing today will involve approximately 3-4 hours on foot.
 Tonight, enjoy a traditional Peking duck dinner.
-For those seeking extra excitement, this evening there is an optional Kung Fu show (time permitting, payable locally).

 Please note: The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in Beijing will be switched round so that the Forbidden City is visited on an alternative day.
+If this day of touring falls on a Monday, your touring will be switched around so that the Forbidden City is visited on an alternative day.